-This insect is usually well controlled in landscape settings by parasitoid wasp (Ophion spp.) and flies (Tachinids) that cause the population to crash.
+This insect is controlled in landscape settings by parasitoid wasp (Ophion spp.) and flies (Tachinids) that cause the moth population to crash.
 Tachinomyia similis (Williston) is a large fly that also parasitizes this insect.

 Prune out and destroy tents with caterpillars.
 Caterpillar hairs can cause skin irritation in some people if they are handled without gloves.
-Don't rub eyes or hairs can become painfully embedded in the eye tissue.
+Do not rub eyes or hairs can become painfully embedded in the eye tissue.

 See Table 2 in: